Jack Kamen: EC Comics

 Artist Al Feldstein also did work for the Eisner & Iger studio, where Kamen and Feldstein became friends.
 Later, Feldstein brought Kamen into EC Comics, as Kamen recalled in an interview with Ken Smith:

 He called me up, and I went in and met both of them.
 Al was there.
 Bill said, 'This boy wonder of mine is recommending you for this work.'
 I was delighted, because Bill Gaines was always Bill Gaines, and Al was my friend.
 So I got the work.
 I was glad to get it.
 And then, as the popularity increased, Bill one day said, "Look, I don't know what you're getting, but I'll meet anybody's price and I'll keep you busy all of the time.
 How would you like to be exclusive?"
 And I said I'd love it!

 Jack Kamen's "Kamen's Kalamity" from Tales from the Crypt #31 (August–September 1952) showed Kamen getting an assignment from the publisher Bill Gaines and editor Al Feldstein.

-After initially getting EC assignments to illustrate romance comics, he soon became one of the most prolific EC artists, drawing crime, horror, humour, suspense and science fiction stories.
+After initially getting EC assignments to illustrate romance comics, he soon became one of the most prolific EC artists, drawing crime, horror, humor, suspense and science fiction stories.
 He was known for his drawings of attractive women.
 Describing Kamen's understated style, EC editor Al Feldstein said, "We gave Kamen those stories where the All-American girl and guy are married and then chop each other to pieces."
 In Tales from the Crypt #31, Kamen drew a semi-autobiographical self-satire, "Kamen's Kalamity", later adapted to HBO's Tales from the Crypt TV series as "Korman's Kalamity".
 The story depicted the transition from romance to horror by Kamen, who called it "my favourite story".

 After EC's line of comics fell victim to industry censorship in 1954–55, it was Kamen who suggested to the publisher that the company could avoid the newly imposed Comics Code Authority strictures with a pricier magazine format, which Kamen dubbed Picto-Fiction.
 However, EC's woes followed the new line of Picto-Fiction titles, including those with stories by Kamen.
 The magazines were underdistributed and soon canceled.